ignatiuswidjaja/Routing-Application/README.md

 # Assumptions
 - minimum station number is 0
 - maximum number of stations in a line <= 50 (i.e maximum station number is 50)
+- for simplicity, time period is determined by the start time of the trip and won't change during the trip (e.g if a trip starts at 9AM weekday, it will consider the whole trip to be during peak hours, regardless of the trip duration)